-Alongside increasing SHRH funding, Canada, as a top donor to this sector must also ensure that COVID-19 response and recovery programs also include SHRH and MNCH as focus areas.
-The impacts of the most recent pandemic on health systems have resulted in decreased access to sexual and reproductive health care and MNCH services in low- and middle- income countries, especially among already-marginalized populations (ReliefWeb, 2021).
-The reasons for this decrease include, but are not limited to, the diversion of equipment and staff to other types of care, supply chain disruptions, avoidance of preventative care, and clinical care (Ahmed & Cross, 2020).
-However, it is critical for Canada to recognize that while SHRH is a building block of gender equity, it does not represent its totality.
-As such, a Canadian global health strategy should not only continue to prioritize SHRH and MNCH but support the achievement of gender equality and empowerment of all women and girls more broadly.
-As reiterated by SDG 5, reducing discrimination of women and girls, eliminating all forms of violence against women and girls, and recognizing the value of unpaid care are examples of other areas that must be recognized in Canada's global health strategy to support the gender equity movement (UN Women, n.d.).
+As a top donor to the SHRH sector, Canada must ensure that COVID-19 response and recovery programs include SHRH and MNCH as focus areas.
+The impacts of the pandemic on health systems have resulted in decreased access to sexual and reproductive health care and to MNCH services in low- and middle- income countries due to the diversion of equipment and staff to other types of care, supply chain disruptions, and clinic closures, especially affecting already-marginalized populations (Ahmed & Cross, 2020; ReliefWeb, 2021).
+While it is critical for Canada to recognize that SHRH is a building block of gender equity, it does not alone represent its totality.
+A Canadian global health strategy should not only continue to prioritize SHRH and MNCH but support the achievement of gender equality and empowerment of all women and girls more broadly.
+As described in SDG 5, reducing discrimination of women and girls, eliminating all forms of violence against women and girls, and recognizing the value of unpaid care are examples of other areas that must be recognized in Canada's global health strategy to support the gender equity movement (UN Women, n.d.).